-The referendum on the UK’s membership of the EU, which was held on 23rd June 2016, is creating much uncertainty over how expats and those owning property in other EU countries will be placed if the UK votes to leave.
+The referendum on the UK’s membership of the EU, which was held on 23rd June 2016, is creating much uncertainty over how expats and those owning property in other EU countries will be placed when the UK leaves.

 Freedom of movement, which has been one of the founding principles since the creation of the European Economic Community, allows citizens from one member state of the EU to work, and indeed claim benefits, in any other EU member state.
 Millions of Britons have taken advantage of this opportunity to work and live in other EU countries.